gbmhunter/blog/content/electronics/general/kicad/a-beginners-intro-to-kicad/_index.md

 * `<ProjectName>.kicad_pcb`
 * `<ProjectName>.kicad_pcb-bak`

-Once you have renamed all those files, you should be able to open this project in KiCAD, your schematic/PCB links should work, and it will not complain about the changes!
+Once you have renamed all those files, you should be able to open this project in KiCad, your schematic/PCB links should work, and it will not complain about the changes!

 ## Common Errors